 Tossing back a couple before the shoot can help you relax but why not bring along some champagne to pop (and spray everywhere for some fun shots).
 I’ve had a couple bring along a basketball because they met through the groom playing for the Wildcats.

 COMPLIMENT EACH OTHER but don’t match

 This is not a Christmas card.

-Anything from a textured scarf to chunky earrings to add that ’wow’ factor.
+Anything from a textured scarf to an oversized beach hat and chunky earrings to add that ’wow’ factor.